Leandr0SmS/permaculture-elements/README.md

-# Project Title

-        This is a project to help people how pretend to make a permaculture desing.
-        It helps to undestand what type of connection your system have
+# Permaculture network design

 ## Description

+        It's a beginners project, to practice JavaScript, Jquery and D3.
+        This project intend to help people to make a permaculture design.
+        It helps to understand how many, what type of connection and how sustainable is your system.

+        The form still not working to generate the element connections.

 ### Intro to Permaculture: